e-south/dense-arrays/docs/index.md

 # Dense Arrays

-This library facilitates the design of dense promoter sequences.
+This library facilitates the design of double-stranded nucleotid sequences made of many overlapping motifs.

 ## Installation